Fallen-Breath/PCRC/readme.md

 `server_name`: The server name showed in replay viewer

+## PCRC Control

+`file_size_limit_mb`: The limit of size of the `.tmcpr` file.
+Every time it is reached, PCRC will restart.
+Default: `512`

+`file_buffer_size_mb`: The limit of size of file buffer.
+Every time it is reached, PCRC will flush all content in the buffer into `.tmcpr` file.
+Default: `8`

+`time_recorded_limit_hour`: The limit of actual recording time.
+Every time it is reached, PCRC will restart.
+Default: `12`

+`delay_before_afk_second`: The time delay between every player leaving and PCRC pausing recording.
+Default: `15`

+`upload_file`: If set to true, .mcpr file will be sent to [transfer.sh](transfer.sh) after finishing recording

+`auto_relogin`: If this option is enabled and the client gets disconnected, it will automatically try to reconnect

+`chat_spam_protect`: Automatically delay between sending chat messages if necessary to prevent being kicked for spamming

+### PCRC Features

 `minimal_packets`: PCRC will only record the minimum needed packets for a proper recording when this option is turned on.
 This should be used to decrease the filesize of recordings while recording long term projects (timelapse)

 `daytime`: Sets the daytime once to the defined time in the recording and ignores all further changes from the server.
 If set to `-1` the normal day/night cycle is recorded